Demand for new cars dwarfs inventory at local dealerships

 In a world increasingly reliant on computer technology, the ongoing global chip shortage is squeezing the supply of laptops, tablets, washing machines, and gaming consoles.
 But among the worst hit industries is auto manufacturers.

-Unable to meet demand while facing shortfalls in semiconductors, major automakers, like Ford and GM, paused production at select factories for two weeks earlier this month, while Toyota announced it would slash output by 40% in Japan and North America for two months.
+Unable to meet demand while facing shortfalls in semiconductors, major automakers, like Ford and GM, paused production at select factories for two weeks last month, while Toyota announced it would slash output by 40% in Japan and North America for two months.

-For Mike Hamilton, who has more than three decades of experience in the car sales industry in Owatonna, he said the past year has been like nothing he’s ever seen before.

-“In all my years of selling cars, I have never seen such a problem with getting inventory,” said Hamilton, who currently works as a sales consultant at Owatonna Motor Company, where the lot is looking uncomfortably empty.
-“I can not think of a other time where we just couldn’t get cars.
-Yeah, with certain models when they’re new and in limited supply it could be hard, but you’re always going to have that, and we always had cars.”

 “They cannot manufacture the cars, because the microchips are in a lot of the different functions in your car,” said Ashley Lager, a sales manager at Lagers Incorporated in St. Peter.
 “If you have blindspot cross-path detection or tire pressure monitors and all those really techy safety features, those are all in need of the microchips.”